kubernetes-sigs/cluster-api-provider-nested/virtualcluster/doc/demo.md

 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/cluster-api-provider-nested/main/virtualcluster/config/sampleswithspec/clusterversion_v1_nodeport.yaml
 ```

-> Note that tenant control plane does not have scheduler installed.
+> Note that tenant control plane does not have a scheduler installed.
 The Pods are still scheduled as usual in super control plane.

 ## Create VirtualCluster